sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
 The code will extend the existing Klish (CLI) and REST Server modules in the sonic-mgmt-framework repository.
-Klish will be extended to enable authentication to the REST server (depending on the ultimately chosen approach), and the REST Server will need to be extended to pass username data to the Translib.
+Klish will be extended to enable authentication to the REST server (depending on the ultimately chosen approach), and the REST Server will need to be extended to map transactions to a user and pass that username data to the Translib.

+The gNMI server, which currently exists in the sonic-telemetry repository, needs to support passing the username down to Translib as well.

 The Translib code (also in sonic-mgmt-framework) will be extended to support RBAC via Linux Groups.
 It will receive username data from the REST/gNMI NBIs and perform the Group lookup for a given user.

-The gNMI server, which currently exists in the sonic-telemetry repository, needs to support passing the username down to Translib.
-It also needs to be extended to enable the 3 authentication methods, although they may just be enabled via configuration.
+For user management, a service must run on the host to sync the Redis User DB with the Linux user database and vice-versa.

 ### 1.2.2 Container
 SONiC Management Framework, gNMI Telemetry containers